EXECUTION OF WRIT: Part 1 - The Basics

 4. A set of keys to the unit to give to the Sheriff.

 By law, once the writ has been delivered to the Sheriff, the Sheriff must execute the writ within the next 10 days (sec.
 799.45(5), Wis.
 Stats.)
-Due to the large amount of evictions in Milwaukee, it typically takes the Sheriff the full 10 days.
-Oftentimes the Milwaukee County Sheriff will mail the tenant a 24 hour notice the day before the planned eviction to give them one last chance to leave on his/her own.
-This notice is not legally required and so it is irrelevant if the Sheriff does not do it for every eviction.
+Due to the large number of evictions in Milwaukee, it typically takes the Sheriff the full 10 days.
+Often, the Milwaukee County Sheriff will mail the tenant a 24-hour notice the day before the planned eviction to give them one last chance to vacate on their own.
+This notice is not legally required; therefore, it is irrelevant whether the Sheriff does it for every eviction.
 Think of it as a courtesy.

-If the tenant still has personal property in the rental unit when the Sheriff arrives to execute the writ ,the Sheriff will then determine what of the tenant's personal property should be stored by the moving company and what property is considered to have no value and can be disposed of.
-After the tenant's personal property has been dealt with, and if the tenant is still residing in the property, the Sheriff will direct the tenant -- and any others residing in the unit -- out of the unit and insure that the unit is secure.
+If the tenant still has personal property in the rental unit when the Sheriff arrives to execute the writ, the Sheriff will then determine what of the tenant's personal property should be stored by the moving company and what property is considered to have no value and can be disposed of.
+After the tenant's personal property has been removed, and if the tenant is still residing in the property, the Sheriff will direct the tenant and any others residing in the unit out of the unit and ensure the unit is secure.
 If the tenant refuses to leave the unit, s/he will be arrested for Disorderly Conduct.
-It should be noted that the Sheriff can make the tenant leave the specific rental unit but cannot make the tenant leave the apartment building or complex.
-If the tenant refuses to leave the building then the landlord must call the police.
+Note that the Sheriff can require the tenant to vacate the specific rental unit, but cannot require the tenant to vacate the apartment building or complex.
+If the tenant refuses to leave the building, then the landlord must call the police.

-It is helpful if the landlord or his agent can be present during the eviction to answer any questions that the Sheriff or moving company may have.
-I have heard of one instance where a tenant told the Sheriff that the refirgerator and stove in the unit were purchased by the tenant and were his.
+It is helpful if the landlord or their agent is present during the eviction to answer any questions the Sheriff or moving company may have.
+I have heard of one instance where a tenant told the Sheriff that the refrigerator and stove in the unit were purchased by the tenant and were his.
 This was not the truth.
-The landlord was not present during the eviction however to refute the tenant (or to produce the rental agreement to the Sheriff which would have shown that the landord supplied a refrigerator and stove along with the rental) and the appliances were taken off to storage.
-The landlord had a difficult time retrieving his property and had to pay a storage fee to get the appliances back.
+The landlord was not present during the eviction; however, to refute the tenant (or to produce the rental agreement to the Sheriff, which would have shown that the landlord supplied a refrigerator and stove along with the rental), and the appliances were taken to storage.
+The landlord had difficulty retrieving his property and had to pay a storage fee to retrieve the appliances.

-In smaller counties -- those with a population of less than 500,000 -- a landlord is allowed to remove, store, and dispose of a tenant's property himself/herself and the only role that the Sheriff performs is to supervise the landlord.
-I have not had any experience with this type of eviction, so I can not provide yu with any more information other than this option is legally available to landlords who own rental property outside of Milwaukee County.
+In smaller counties -- those with a population of less than $500,000 -- a landlord is allowed to remove, store, and dispose of a tenant's property himself/herself, and the only role that the Sheriff performs is to supervise the landlord.
+I do not have experience with this type of eviction, so I cannot provide any additional information beyond the fact that this option is legally available to landlords who own rental property outside Milwaukee County.

-Next week I will blog on some of the smaller details involved with executing a writ that will assist you in the process.
+Next week, I will write more about some of the smaller details involved with executing a writ that will assist you in the process.